sjrsjz/arc-gc/readme.md

 - `GCArcWeak::upgrade()` - Upgrade a weak reference to a strong reference, returning `None` if the object has been collected
 - `GCArcWeak::is_valid()` - Check if the weak reference is valid (i.e., the object has not been collected)

+## Performance Considerations

+The heuristic collection system is designed to balance memory usage and performance:

+- **Automatic Management**: Reduces the need for manual `collect()` calls
+- **Configurable Thresholds**: Adjust collection frequency based on application needs
+- **Atomic Operations**: Minimal overhead for tracking attach operations
+- **Thread Safety**: All operations are safe for concurrent use

+For applications with predictable allocation patterns, consider adjusting the percentage threshold:
+- Lower percentages (10-15%): More frequent collection, lower memory usage
+- Higher percentages (30-50%): Less frequent collection, potentially higher memory usage

 ## Limitations and Future Plans

 - The current implementation uses a mark-sweep garbage collection algorithm; generational collection may be added in the future
 - Performance optimization: reduce pause time during garbage collection
 - Add richer debugging tools and memory usage statistics
+- Consider adaptive thresholds based on allocation patterns

 ## License